-Everyone we spoke to was very friendly, and Algiers was filled with neighborhood activity.
+Everyone we spoke to was very friendly, and it was fun experiencing all the neighborhood activity.

-Of course, you probably want to grab something to eat or drink during your time in Algiers Point.
+Of course, you probably want to grab something to eat or drink during your trip.

-On a warmer day, I could definitely see myself relaxing outside with a cool drink and watching the day pass by!
-Couldn’t you?
+On a warmer day, I could definitely see myself relaxing at an outside table with a cool drink and watching the day pass by!
+Couldn't you?

-With that, our time in Algiers and in New Orleans was complete.
-We headed back across the Mississippi River on the ferry and flew home that same night.
+Unfortunately, when we finished our snack our time in Algiers and in New Orleans was complete.
+We headed back across the Mississippi on the ferry and flew home that same night.

 A relaxing day spent in Algiers was the perfect way to end our trip!